 Rendlesham Forest, camping in Cree, was where Gav suggested that Trudi may like to become Mrs Roberts.
 Oh, she did!!!

-We were getting the initial ideas together for this website and our free ebook when Gav said, “Wouldn’t it be nice if this book was written by Gav and Trudi…Roberts.”
+We were getting the initial ideas together for this website and our books when Gav said, “Wouldn’t it be nice if the books were written by Gav and Trudi…Roberts.”